AKDGGS/gmcwebapp/README.md

 file stores can be added by implementing `gmc/filestore/FileStore`.

 #### Authentication
-Four authentication schemata are supported: file, LDAP, and token.
+Four authentication schemata are supported: file, LDAP, token, and always.
 The file authentication schema uses a fixed file to authenticate users.
 The file is cached on execution, so changes to the file require a restart.
 The LDAP authentication schema connects to a LDAP serve and can be configured in `/etc/gmc.yaml`.
 The token authentication schema uses a database table to authenticate users.
 The database URL is specified in `/etc/gmc.yaml`.
-The always authentication schema using a configured boolean variable to grant log-in privileges to all users-passwords combinations.Support for additional file stores can be added by implementing `gmc/auth/Auth`.
+The always authentication schema using a configured boolean variable to grant log-in privileges to all users-passwords combinations.
+Support for additional file stores can be added by implementing `gmc/auth/Auth`.

 ## Development